Floer trajectories and stabilizing divisors: Coherent perturbations

+In this section we describe how to regularize the moduli space of Floer trajectories using stabilizing divisors.
+We assume the reader is at least modestly familiar with the results of Cieliebak-Mohnke \cite{cm:trans}, which show how to use stabilizing divisors to kill the automorphisms of spheres appearing in the compactification of moduli spaces of pseudoholomorphic maps.

-\section{Stabilizing divisors}
+\subsection{Stabilizing divisors}

-In this section we discuss stabilizing divisors including disk bubbles.
-In order to stabilize the domains involving sphere and disk components, we introduce stabilizing divisors.
+As mentioned in the introduction, our goal is to kill automorphism groups of disks appearing in the compactification by adding markings corresponding to intersection points with a codimension two symplectic submanifold produced by Donaldson's construction.
+Because any such disk has at least one special point on the boundary, it suffices to choose divisors so that any non-constant holomorphic disk intersects the divisor at least once.

+We introduce the following terminology.
 By a {\em divisor} we mean a closed codimension two symplectic submanifold $D \subset X$.
 An almost complex structure $J: TX \to TX$ is {\em adapted} to a divisor $D$ if $D$ is an almost complex submanifold of $(X,J)$.